Do you love Harry Potter as much as I do? You have to visit the Wizarding World of Harry Potter!

 - The rates offered by similar hotels outside of Universal weren’t competitive enough for me to give up #1 and #2.
-Depending on the hotel you choose to stay on-site, Express Passes may be included.
+Depending on the hotel you choose to stay in on-site, Express Passes may be included.
 Unfortunately, Loews Sapphire Falls and Cabana Bay do not offer Express Passes with your stay.

 Lowes Sapphire Falls

 Loews Sapphire Falls is a beautiful hotel with a luxurious tropical theme throughout.
 We didn’t stay long enough to enjoy their wonderful pool and other amenities.
 Their rooms definitely fit our needs for our 3-night stay.
 Check-in was swift.
 The staff was polite and helpful.

 Their rooms were clean and had more than enough space for 2 people and even a family of four.
 Since these hotels and theme parks are geared towards families, all standard rooms come with double beds.
 If you’re traveling as a couple and you really want a room with a King Sized bed, your only option is upgrading to one of their deluxe options.
 For us, it wasn’t worth it.

 We had dinner at Amatista Cookhouse the night of our arrival.
 The food was delicious, expect resort prices.
 I highly recommend trying their delicious Havana Colada.

 Tasty Itinerary Tip: In the lobby of the hotel There is a cafe for a quick coffee or a quick bite to eat for breakfast and lunch.
 It’s a great budget-friendly option.